efmp00/toy-hQNN/README.md

 - **Memory**: 8GB+ RAM recommended.
 - **Storage**: Variable by dataset (170MB for CIFAR, several GB for ImageNet).
 - **GPU**: Optional CUDA-compatible GPU for faster training.

+> [!IMPORTANT]
+> To replicate the results of this code, use Python 3.10 or more recent versions (we tested with Python 3.12.0).